Frigatebird: Feeding

 Frigatebirds' feeding habits are pelagic, and they may forage up to 500 km (310 mi) from land.
 They do not land on the water but snatch prey from the ocean surface using their long, hooked bills.
-They mainly catch small fish such as flying fish, particularly the genera Exocoetus and Cypselurus, that are driven to the surface by predators such as tuna and dolphinfish, but they will also eat cephalopods, particularly squid.
+They catch mainly small fish such as flying fish, particularly the genera Exocoetus and Cypselurus, that are driven to the surface by predators such as tuna and dolphinfish, but they will also eat cephalopods, particularly squid.
 Menhaden of the genus Brevoortia can be an important prey item where common, and jellyfish and larger plankton are also eaten.
 Frigatebirds have learned to follow fishing vessels and take fish from holding areas.
 Conversely tuna fishermen fish in areas where they catch sight of frigatebirds due to their association with large marine predators.
 Frigatebirds also at times prey directly on eggs and young of other seabirds, including boobies, petrels, shearwaters and terns, in particular the sooty tern.